Skip to main content

 Create new edges or update existing ones with insert-or-update semantics.

 Edge connections (::From() and ::To()) are required for UpsertE.
 The order of From and To is flexible.
+Properties are also required.

-Example 1: Basic edge upsert without properties
+Example 1: Basic edge upsert with properties

-QUERY UpsertFriendship(id1: ID, id2: ID) =>
+QUERY UpsertFriendship(id1: ID, id2: ID, since: String) =>

 person1 <- N<Person>(id1)